atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

     'executed'
 ```

-In this manner, ubool values can be used as Booleans in conditional statements.
+In this manner, **ubool** values can be used as booleans in conditional statements.

 ```python
 if x: